MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization.md

 To build a solution where PSTN services are provided in all local branch offices in the APAC region where centralization of the TDM trunks is not an option, the Contoso administrator pairs one SBC (proxysbc.contoso.com), also called the proxy SBC, to the Direct Routing service.

-Afterwards, the Contoso administrator adds some downstream SBCs indicating that they can be reached via the proxy SBC proxysbc.contoso.com.
-Downstream SBCs do not have public IPs, however they can be assigned to voice routes.
-The table below shows the example of network parameters and configuration.
+Afterwards, the Contoso administrator adds some downstream SBCs indicating that they can be reached through the proxy SBC proxysbc.contoso.com.
+Downstream SBCs do not have public IPs, however, they can be assigned to voice routes.
+The table below shows example network parameters and configuration.

 When a user is in the local branch office where the downstream SBC is located, the media traffic flows between the user and the local downstream SBC directly.
 If a user is outside of the office (on a public internet or in a different office), the media flows from the user to the public IP of the Proxy SBC, which proxies it to the relevant downstream SBC(s).